awsdocs/aws-control-tower-guide/doc_source/related-information.md

 Deploy and manage resources and workloads\.
 + [Getting Started Library integration](http://aws.amazon.com/about-aws/whats-new/2020/04/aws-service-catalog-adds-three-new-getting-started-portfolios/) – This blog post describes Getting Started portfolios you can use\.
-+ [Creating a digital catalog of AWS Marketplace](http://aws.amazon.com/blogs/awsmarketplace/creating-a-curated-digital-catalog-of-aws-marketplace-products-in-a-secured-multi-account-environment) – This blog post describes how to centrally manage your private AWS Marketplace digital catalog from your primary account in AWS Control Tower\.
++ [Creating a digital catalog of AWS Marketplace](http://aws.amazon.com/blogs/awsmarketplace/creating-a-curated-digital-catalog-of-aws-marketplace-products-in-a-secured-multi-account-environment) – This blog post describes how to manage your private AWS Marketplace digital catalog centrally, from your primary account in AWS Control Tower\.

 ## Working with existing organizations and accounts<a name="working-existing-organizations"></a>